MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_contentlabel.md

 ---

 # class ContentLabel
-Abstraction for a Microsoft Information Protection label that is applied to a piece of content, typically a document.
+Abstraction for a Microsoft Purview Information Protection label that is applied to a piece of content, typically a document.
 It also holds properties for a specific applied label instance.

 ## Summary